KORE: Enhancing Knowledge Injection for Large Multimodal Models via Knowledge-Oriented Controls: Experiments

-\item \textbf{Obs 9: Larger rank enhance \method's performance.} Figure~\ref{fig:rank_final} shows a clear trend: \method's performance increases with higher rank and more trainable parameters on nearly all evaluations. \method (rank=64) still surpasses Replay in Avg, only using less than half of parameters of Replay.

-\item \textbf{Obs 10: Ablation studies reveals the effectiveness of \method's design.} Table~\ref{tab:ablation_main} validates \method's design, showing that each ablated component contributes positively to its overall performance.
-W/o Augmentation is particularly detrimental to knowledge adaptation ($19.82 \downarrow$ in CEM and $22.95 \downarrow$ in F1-Score).
-Meanwhile, W/o Constraint and W/o Frozen Matrix $\mA$ impairs knowledge retention. \end{itemize}
+\ding{190} Larger rank enhance \method's performance.
+Figure~\ref{fig:rank_final} shows a clear trend: \method's performance increases with higher rank and more trainable parameters on nearly all evaluations. \method (rank=64) still surpasses Replay in K.A, Avg and HARS, only using less than half of parameters of Replay. \ding{191} Ablation studies reveals the effectiveness of \method's design.
+Table~\ref{tab:ablation_main} validates the design of \method, demonstrating that the two-stage optimization design centered on knowledge-oriented controls contributes positively to overall performance.
+W/o Augmentation is particularly detrimental to knowledge adaptation ($21.39 \downarrow$ in K.A).
+Meanwhile, W/o Constraint and W/o Frozen Matrix $A$ impairs knowledge retention.